mjolsen-sw/aws-cruddur/README.md

 ## Not Completed in Project (To be potentially completed)
 - [ ] Notifications Page
-  - The expectations for what to show in the `/notifications` routed remained undefined and stubbed.
+  - The expectations for what to show in the `/notifications` route remained undefined and stubbed.
 This prevents plans to complete this.
+- [ ] '...
+More'
+  - The intention of this was never defined in the bootcamp, so it will remain untouched.
 - [ ] Real-time messaging with AppSync
   - AppSync was not covered in the bootcamp.
 Completion requires a personal study and implementation.
 Potential frontend changes would be required, especially if we want something similar to how modern social media handles messages (it would effectively require a miniature application).
 - [ ] Deletion of expired posts